Gunmen kill seven in attack on Pakistan military camp

-ISLAMABAD Gunmen opened fire on Monday on a riverside military encampment in eastern Pakistan, an area where violence is rare, killing six soldiers and a policeman, the military said in a statement.
+ISLAMABAD Gunmen opened fire on a military encampment in eastern Pakistan on Monday, killing six soldiers and a policeman, the military said in a statement.

-Thousands of supporters of hard line Islamist groups had, on the eve of the attack, passed through the area north of Lahore, capital of Punjab province, but officials said there was no evidence linking their presence to the attack.

-"Today, early morning, a few unknown assailants opened fire on the rescue party, which resulted in the shahadat (martyrdom) of six security forces personnel."
+"Today, early morning, a few unknown assailants opened fire on the rescue party, which resulted in the shahadat (martyrdom) of six security forces personnnel."

-Police said the gunmen had arrived aboard a car and two motorcycles at the scene in Wazirabad, 100 km (60 miles) north of Lahore, and had fled after the shooting.
+The attack took place near the town of Wazirabad, about 100 km (60 miles) north of the eastern city of Lahore, capital of the central Punjab province.

-Supporters of the hard line Defence of Pakistan Council had moved through the area overnight on their way to Pakistan's capital Islamabad to protest against the reopening of overland supply routes to U.S.-led NATO troops in Afghanistan.

-Pakistan suspended the supply routes last November after a cross-border NATO air attack killed 24 Pakistani soldiers.
-They were reopened last week after U.S. Secretary of State Hillary Clinton apologised for the strike.

-"The Defence of Pakistan Council's supporters passed through the area some time before the attack, but linking the two is speculation at this point," police official Nadeem Abbas told Reuters in the town of Gujrat, near the scene of the attack.

-Such attacks are more common in northwest Pakistan, home to several militant groups, including the Taliban, but rare in Punjab, a relatively affluent part of the country.
-Some extremist groups are based in the poorer southern part of Punjab, but are not known to attack security forces.
+Such attacks are more common in northwest Pakistan, home to several militant groups, including the Taliban, but rare in Punjab.
+Some extremist groups are based in the southern part of the province, but are not known to attack security forces.

 Pakistani security officials said they had started an investigation.
 No group had claimed responsibility.